 You can use asteroid fields to help pare down unfavorable odds, by leading the enemy through them.
 The AI is, in general, really dumb about avoiding those floating bits of astrogeography, and will gladly suicide on them.

 The spinoff Privateer 2 had completely incompetent enemy AI.
 Spoony, in his review, parked his ship next to an enemy and waited to see how long his unmoving, unacting ship would take to be killed.
-After half an hour in which the pirate once managed to wear down the shields, he gave up entirely.
+After half an hour in which the pirate managed to wear down the shields once, he gave up entirely.

 Sims tend to get stuck at a doorway, unable to decide who goes through first for several minutes.
 In the original game, this bug used to strand entire groups of Sims at the top of staircases.
 Sims have been known to starve to death because they couldn't take turns.